n8willis/kernall/lettermodel.md

 Below is the resulting "cadence" table.
-Here, `x` indicates that the bearing measurement is taken from the x-axis extremum, while `s` indicates that the bearing is measured from the side of the glyph's
+Here, `x` indicates that the bearing measurement is taken from the x-axis extremum, while `s` indicates that the bearing is measured from the outer edge of the glyph's
 stem:

 | lb |glyph| rb |   | lb |glyph| rb |